SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 }
 ```

 Each command needs to inherit from `HystrixCommand` or `HystrixCommand<T>` and override and implement the inherited protected method `RunAsync()`.
 Optionally, you can also override and implement the inherited method `RunFallbackAsync()`.

 The `RunAsync()` method should implement the fundamental logic of the command, and the `RunFallbackAsync()` method should implement any fallback logic, should the `RunAsync()` method fail.

-Also, when defining a command, each one must be a member of a group.
+Each command must be a member of a group.
 The name of the group is specified using the `HystrixCommandGroupKeyDefault.AsKey("HelloWorldGroup")` and must be provided in the constructor of the command as shown below.

 Below is the same command above rewritten using the method overrides: